yakubu234/crypto-aggregation-software/README.md

 Developed by Yakubu Abiola

 ## a setup of this project to a cloud server will be available soones. once completed, the url will be added here for testing.
+## The docker is not fully functional yet.

 ## License
 This project is licensed under the MIT License.